openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + The channel ``mp4History`` keeps a string of the last 50 recording filenames (separated by commas) until you reset the history.
 The channel mp4Filename is where this channel gets the names from when a recording is triggered.
 + The channel ``mp4HistoryLength`` keeps track of how many filenames are in the mp4History String.
 You can send the '0' command to this channel to clear the mp4History string at the same time as setting this channel back to 0.

-There is also a Habpanel Widget worth checking out as the thread has an example on how to use the bindings mp4 filename history feature to track the filenames of recent recordings.
+There is also a HABpanel Widget worth checking out as the thread has an example on how to use the bindings MP4 filename history feature to track the filenames of recent recordings.
 <https://community.openhab.org/t/custom-widget-camera-history-and-live-popup/103082>

 **NOTE:** If you are using a tmpfs folder, you will need to ensure you do not run out of space.
 I use a rule to move the files out of the tmpfs as they are created.